Biography of Dr. Robert (Bob) Brent Thirsk

 Bob also holds an Adjunct Faculty position at International Space University.
 He co-leads a research team of ISU alumni investigating the effect of spaceflight on neuroperception.

-In 1998, Bob was assigned by the Canadian Space Agency to NASA's Johnson Space Center in Houston to pursue mission specialist training.
+In 1998, Bob was assigned by the Canadian Space Agency (CSA) to NASA's Johnson Space Center in Houston to pursue mission specialist training.
 This training program involved advanced instruction on both Shuttle and International Space Station (ISS) systems, EVA (spacewalking), robotic operations, and Russian language.
-Within the NASA Astronaut Office, Bob served as a CapCom (capsule communicator) for the International Space Station program.
+Within the NASA Astronaut Office, Bob served as a CapCom (capsule communicator) for the ISS program.

 Spaceflight Experience: In June and July 1996, Bob flew as a payload specialist aboard Space Shuttle mission STS-78, the Life and Microgravity Spacelab (LMS) mission.
 During this 17-day flight aboard Columbia, he and his six crewmates performed 43 international experiments devoted to the study of life and materials sciences.
 The life science experiments investigated changes in plants, animals, and humans under space flight conditions.
 The materials science experiments examined protein crystallization, fluid physics and high-temperature solidification of multi-phase materials in a weightless environment.

-Dr. Thirsk resigned as astronaut and left the Canadian Space Agency in 2012 to join the Canadian Institutes of Health Research in Ottawa.
-As Vice-President of Public, Government and Institute Affairs, Bob oversees the thirteen institutes dedicated to specific health care issues such as aging and cancer research.
+Dr. Thirsk resigned as astronaut and left the CSA in 2012 to join the Canadian Institutes of Health Research in Ottawa.
+As Vice-President of Public, Government and Institute Affairs, Bob oversaw the thirteen institutes dedicated to specific health care issues such as aging and cancer research.
 In 2014, Bob retired from the federal government and began a four-year appointment as Chancellor of the University of Calgary.
 Besides conferring degrees, the Chancellor serves as the main link between the University and its local community.

 Follow Robert on Twitter (@RobertThirsk)!